pce-uw-jscript400/w6-frontend-to-backend/README.md

 * **Question:** What error do you get?
 Why?

 * **Your Answer:** Getting an CORS error, or Cross-Origin-Resource-Sharing, which is a web industry standard for accessing web resources on different domains.
 We get this error because we are currently only configured to make requests on on port 3000.
-Making a request to port 5000 for the api has not been setup yet.
+Making a request to port 5000 for the api has not been setup yet and so CORS prevents the servers from sharing resources.

+We're also getting a 401 error, because are aren't authorized to make the above request.
+Looks like there is also an issue with the Promise being made on the `.fetch()`.

 ---